miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 - Recombination: Much has been debated on the evolutionary advantages of recombination; it allows shuffling extant allele combinations and improve adaptation to changing environments.
 NOTE: GWAS only apply in the presence of recombination.
 GWAS and Y or mitochondrial genomes make no sense.
 - Genetic drift: It refers to the random sampling of haplotypes transmitted to offspring.
 Its strength is governed by the famous concept of **effective population size**.
 - Selection: In this context, we are mainly interested in artificial selection, also called **directional selection**.
 There are many variants of selection: balancing, background, etc. Selection affects only a small subset of loci, whereas drift influences the whole genome.
-- Migration refers to individuals moving from one population to another, and causes **admixture** or **genetic structure**.
-You can visualize structure with a principal component analyses (PCA).
+- Migration refers to individuals moving from one population to another, and causes **admixture**.
+By **genetic structure** we mean that individuals in the same sample may come from different populations or that some samples are admixed.
+You can visualize genetic structure with a principal component analyses (PCA).

 Some popular R packages for population genetics: